amitroy93/blockchain_assignment1/README.md

 - Push all the code you write in a github repository and share it with us.
 Please include the instructions to run the server in the README.
 Cookie points for a clean commit history that reflects your progress.
 - (Optional) Bonus points for including a docker file to spin up everything together.

+## Installation steps
+- npm install
+- node blockIndexer.js //it will fetch block and transaction details from kovan test network and store it in mongob.
+- node server.js  // it will provide an api to retrieve the user transactions, given the user address.